AbrahamRafa15/fun-facts/README.md

 ## Create a project with React

 > [!Important]
-> This section is in case you don't clone the repository and make a new project
+> This section is in case you make a new project instead of cloning this repository

 Choose a location in your computer or create a new directory, open a terminal window in the directory\
-Run the command `npx create-react-app name-of-proyect`\
+Run the command `npx create-react-app name-of-project`\
 This will create all the files required to run your project

 Change to the project directory and run `npm start`\